Jayden W. asks,

 Etsy – There are a huge number of people selling a growing number of ways to improve your games.
 Inserts are just a small part of it.
 Prices on Etsy are all over the place.
 I’ve seen different sellers selling nearly identical patterns for hugely differing amounts.
 What I have found Etsy great for are local sellers.
 I’m in Canada and buying from the US stores and getting things shipped here can really suck.
 With Etsy I can buy within Canada.

 Meeple Realty – I’ve only bought a couple inserts from Meeple Reality so far but I have really liked what they have done.
-I’ve found that their inserts have more flare than Broken Token and they tend to include more things to improve actual gameplay, but this is sometimes at the cost of storage.
+I’ve found that their inserts have more flare than other companies and they tend to include more things to improve actual gameplay, but this is sometimes at the cost of storage.
 For example, resource storage will have a door that folds down for easy access or the tile holder will be in the shape of something that fits the theme (like a boat for Keyflower).
 The ones I own were harder to build and all have required gluing.
 I would go so far as to call them fiddly.

 Daedalus Productions – I personally don’t own anything by Daedalus but they make the best looking wooden inserts on the market.
 They spend more time on making inserts that look great.
 They even stain the wood before shipping it to you.
 The thing is you pay for these additions.
 Daedalus inserts are some of the most expensive out there, but I do have to admit they are also the best looking.